 Read Also: Do humidifiers use a lot of electricity?

-Molds tend to become a problem at a relative humidity of 60% and above.
+Molds become a problem at a relative humidity of 60% and above.
 Therefore, we recommend that you keep your basement dehumidifier within a range of 40% to 60%.
 More accurately, set your dehumidifier to maintain an exact 50% humidity.

 Where in the basement should you place a dehumidifier?

-If you use a portable dehumidifier in your basement with moderate moisture issues, then the right position is to place it on the floor.
+If you use a portable dehumidifier in your basement with moderate moisture issues, then the correct position is to place it is on the floor.
 If placed on an elevated surface, it could reduce the convection circulation of air.
 Putting it on the floor would see the dehumidifier release warmer air than it takes in.

 Our recommendation is to purchase a separate dehumidifier for your basement, whole house, and upstairs if you really want to get the humidity out.